Review mapping

 review-mapping-4.png

 However, if you are confident that the selected property can uniquely represent the record, you can proceed with processing the data.
-Records with identical entity origin codes will be automatically merged, eliminating the need for a separate deduplication project.
+Records with identical primary identifiers will be automatically merged, eliminating the need for a separate deduplication project.

-If the entity origin code contains an empty value, it is replaced with a hash.
+If the primary identifier contains an empty value, it is replaced with a hash.
 If your data set contains a record that is nearly identical to the one with the hash value, they will not be merged because the hash is a unique value.
 In such cases, you can initiate a deduplication project as a solution.

-An entity code is an additional identifier that uniquely represents the record in CluedIn.
-If two entity codes are identical, the records will be merged.
-CluedIn automatically identifies properties that can be used as additional identifiers.
-For example, if the primary identifier (entity origin code) is the ID, then the additional identifier (entity code) could be the email.
+Identifiers can uniquely represent the record in CluedIn, in addition to the primary identifier.
+If two identifiers are identical, the records will be merged.
+CluedIn automatically detects properties that can be used as additional identifiers.
+For example, if the primary identifier is the ID, then the additional identifier could be the email.

-Even if there are no duplicate values according to the entity origin code, but there are some according to the entity code, the records will be merged.
+Even if there are no duplicate values according to the primary identifier, but there are some according to additional identifiers, the records will be merged.

-The following diagram will help you in determining if you need to add entity codes.
+The following diagram will help you in determining if you need to add additional identifiers.

 review-mapping-5.png